 ZenTrust · 501(c)(3) Public Charity · EIN 33-4318487

-Why does society demand altruism but reward egoism?
+Why do incentives demand altruism but reward egoism?

 Detailed answer below.
 Nothing here requires agreement.